Key terms and concepts for intellectual property. Learn more on Academy by PatSnap.

 CopyrightRights granted to the creator of a concept or idea within literary, musical or other artistic works

 Co-operative classification - a classification system for patents, jointly developed by the European Patent Office (EPO) and the United States Patent and Trademark Office (USPTO).
 The CPC is a more specific and detailed version of the International Patent Classification (IPC) system.
+See our video for more information on using CPC in search queries.

 Creative CommonsThe Creative Commons organization helps to facilitate the legal public distribution of creative or knowledge-based pieces of work.
 It offers an alternative to copyright, under which all rights are reserved, with licenses that allow creators to make their work available to the public for limited kinds of uses while preserving their copyright.
 Find out more